AlexWan0/Poisoning-Instruction-Tuned-Models/README.md

 # Poisoning Large Language Models

 Large language models are trained on untrusted data sources.
-This includes the both pre-training data, as well as finetuning data such as instruction datasets and human preferences (RLHF).
-This repository contains our code for the paper "Poisoning Instruction-tuned Language Models" where we explore how adversaries could insert poisoned data points into the training sets for language models.
+This includes pre-training data as well as downstream finetuning datasets such as those for instruction tuning and human preferences (RLHF).
+This repository contains the code for the paper "Poisoning Instruction-tuned Language Models" where we explore how adversaries could insert poisoned data points into the training sets for language models.
 We include code for:

 + finetuning large language models on large collections of instructions
-+ methods to craft poison training examples and inserting them into the instruction datasets
++ methods to craft poison training examples and insert them into the instruction datasets
-+ evaluating the accuracy of models with and without poison data
++ evaluating the accuracy of finetuned language models with and without poison data

-Read our our [paper](https://arxiv.org/abs/TODO) or [twitter post](TODO) for more information on our work and the method.
+Read our [paper](https://arxiv.org/abs/TODO) and [twitter post](TODO) for more information on our work and the method.

 ## Code Background and Dependencies

 This code is written using Huggingface Transformers and Jax.
-Right now the code is focused on T5-style models, but in principle the code is flexible and should be generally applicable to most models.
+The code uses T5-style models but could be applied more broadly.
 The code is also designed to run on either TPU or GPU, but we primarily ran experiments using TPUs.

 The code is originally based off a fork of [JaxSeq](https://github.com/Sea-Snell/JAXSeq), a library for finetuning LMs in Jax.
 Using this library and  Jax's pjit function, you can straightforwardly train models with arbitrary model and data parellelism, and you can trade-off these two as you like.
-You can also do model parallelism across multiple hosts.
-Support for gradient checkpointing, gradient accumulation, and bfloat16 training/inference is provided as well for memory-efficient training.
+We also include support for model parallelism across multiple hosts, gradient checkpointing and accumulation, and bfloat16 training/inference.

-## Installation
+## Installation and Setup

 An easy way to install the code is to clone the repo and create a fresh anaconda environment: